-At Teck Duck Pond Operations several staff members including former General Manager Bob Kelly have assisted in ensuring that the real-time system is operating such that data are reliable and accurate.
+At Teck Duck Pond Operations several staff members including General Manager Larry Bartlett have assisted in ensuring that the real-time system is operating such that data are reliable and accurate.
 Boyd Gulliford, Jill Kelly, Carol-Ann Hayden, and Robert Vaters have provided valuable assistance with the stations and feedback from time to time.